chriiiish/serverless-deployment-demo/back-end/README.md

     `sls deploy`

 8. While the deployment is running check out two things
-    1. The CodeDeploy console for your region.
+    1. The [CodeDeploy console](https://ap-southeast-2.console.aws.amazon.com/codesuite/codedeploy/deployments?region=ap-southeast-2) for your region.
 You should see two new deployments there.
 Clicking into those will show you the status
+    2. The [AWS XRay console](https://ap-southeast-2.console.aws.amazon.com/xray/home?region=ap-southeast-2#/service-map) for a live view of the requests and average processing time
     2. If you're running the front end you'll start to see green V2.0 messages coming through:
         `V2.0 - I'm a Canary Deployment (Lambda)`